gregparkes/BattleSimulator/README.md

 This is the beginning of creating an interface similar to Machine Learning, whereby the outcome can be a classification (team) or regression (number of units surviving) target, and the unit compositions, aspects of the engine etc., can be inputs.

+## New in 0.3.5

+There are a number of exciting changes in this current update, including:

+- Introduction of **Terrains**.
+This is a major expansion giving 3D pseudodepth to animated battles.
+Depth now influences movement speed of units, with terrain penalties applied (up to 50%) on higher hills.
+- Boundary checking for units
+- Many internal bug fixes
+- Provided `pip` support

 ## Teaching series